 Justine, by the Marquis de Sade, is an incredibly over-the-top rendering of this trope, with the title character's virtue and good deeds rewarded with the worst kind of abuse and suffering throughout her life.
 And considering that the author's name is where we get the word "sadism," we have a clear picture of just how bad things get for her.

 And of course Jaime Lannister, who, despite being a member of the Kingsguard and sworn to protect the king, killed the Mad King Aerys to prevent him from murdering every person in King's Landing.
-Unfortunately, no one understood why he did it, and he was forever branded with the title "Kingslayer".
+Unfortunately, no one understood why he did it (or cared), and he was forever branded with the title "Kingslayer".

-Elphaba in the book version of Wicked starts out trying to do good.
+Elphaba starts out trying to do good.
 She ends up getting killed off for real by the end of the book because of it.
 (The musical version has much more family friendly ending for her though she's still blamed for everything)

-Glinda gets hit with this even earlier on when all of her attempts to help Elphaba be a better and happier person not only fail, but take a toll on her social circle and emotional well-being, and are possibly what help drive Elphaba on a more radical course.
+All of Glinda's attempts to help Elphaba be a better and happier person not only fail, but take a toll on her social circle and emotional well-being, and are possibly what help drive Elphaba on a more radical course.
 It's implied that the adult Glinda is something of a drunk specifically because of this.